Phorone

 Phorone, or diisopropylidene acetone, is a yellow crystalline substance with a geranium odor, with formula C9H14O or ((CH3)2C=CH)2C=O.

+Phorone from aldol condensation of acetone.
+Some crystals are at the bottom, some C9H14O is in its oily liquid.

 Preparation

 It was first obtained in 1837 in impure form by the French chemist Auguste Laurent, who called it "camphoryle".
 In 1849, the French chemist Charles Frédéric Gerhardt and his student Jean Pierre Liès-Bodart prepared it in a pure state and named it "phorone".
 On both occasions it was produced by ketonization through the dry distillation of the calcium salt of camphoric acid.